Call for community partners!

 Content Note

-We recognize that the content of Two-Sided Mirror, and the issues of Medically Assisted Death (MAiD), Suicide, and Depression in aging communities are complex and nuanced.
+We recognize that the content of Two-Sided Mirror, and the issues of Medical Assistance in Dying (MAiD), Suicide, and Depression in aging communities are complex and nuanced.
 And we know that as audience members who may be personally impacted by these issues, you may have feelings, thoughts, and experiences you would like to discuss during or after watching this show.

-We will have emotional support professionals present at the workshops that audience members can speak to during, and after the program.
+We have emotional support professionals present at all workshops of Two-Sided Mirror that audience members can speak to during, and after the program.
 Thank you to our mental health workers for joining us to provide support for those who need it.

 Furthermore, we would like to clarify that our role here is to facilitate a community-led conversation to find ways to respond to these situations.
 We are not healthcare professionals or practitioners and cannot fill this role for you in any way, including by giving medical advice or information.